 Japan can be downright hot at the official beginning of autumn in late September, with temperatures in major cities well above 25ºC or 80ºF.
 However, by the times leaves change wherever you choose to see them, things will have cooled down substantially.
 You can expect crisp days with temperatures around 10ºC, and chilly nights approaching (or sometimes dipping below) freezing.

 The Bottom Line

-You won’t be able to enjoy autumn in Japan in 2021 unless you’re already in Japan.
-However, even if you can’t see autumn colors in Japan in 2021, I’ve provided you with a lot of information (and some personal stories, to be sure) that’s useful no matter when you plan to travel.
-One thing to note about Japan fall colors, if you’re feeling stressed, is that they’re much less fickle than the cherry blossoms—they last longer, too.
+Whether it’s six months or just six weeks away by the time you read this, autumn in Japan 2023 is closer than you think—the time to start planning is now!
+Split a week or two in late November between Tokyo and Kyoto, or come earlier in the year and visit somewhere more non-traditional, be that in off-the-beaten path Tohoku or in the scenic Fuji Five Lakes region.
+One thing to note about Japan fall foliage 2023, if you’re feeling stressed, is that they’re much less fickle than the cherry blossoms—they last longer, too.
 Still, if you’re feeling uneasy about planning your trip or simply don’t have time to do it, there’s another option.
-When you hire me to create a custom Japan autumn colors itinerary for 2022 or 2023, I sweat all the details for you!
+When you hire me to create a custom Japan autumn colors itinerary for 2023 or 2024, I sweat all the details for you!